Market

 Stage 3 at any point in time during the year.

-A conditional average probability of default is computed by taking cohort of which were in Stage 2 at the beginning of the year and subsequently
+A conditional average probability of default is computed by taking cohort of which were in Stage 2 at the beginning the year and subsequently

 moved to Stage 3 anytime in each subsequent year.